College of Arts, Sciences, and Letters

 Walters, Claudia K., PhD, Michigan State University, Lecturer of Earth and Environment

-Wang, Jin, PhD, University of Queensland (Australia), Assistant Professor of Physics
+Wang, Jin, PhD, University of Queensland (Australia), Associate Professor of Physics

 Department of Social Sciences